-All employees are responsible for identifying and managing risk - an accountability that is embedded in our corporate culture and robust internal control environment.
-This is operationalised through a three-line defence structure with clear delineation of the roles, responsibilities and accountability for risk ownership.
+All employees are responsible for identifying and managing risk; their accountability is embedded in our corporate culture and robust internal control environment.
+This is operationalised through a three-line defence structure, which clearly delineates the roles, responsibilities and accountability of risk ownership.